RIR360/development/journal/2025/may.md

 - Don't fear and don't make your brain fear as well.
 - You'll lose energy and focus if you worry about the next task.
 - The next big task is always scary but not the first step.
+- So just think about the first step so your brain won't hold you down.